include-dcc/include-linkml/README.md

 This repository hosts the INCLUDE LinkML Model, a specialized data model crafted to empower collaboration and streamline data integration within Down syndrome research.
 By harnessing advanced [LinkML](https://linkml.io/) features, it provides a versatile framework for harmonizing data representation, articulating metadata, and delineating intricate relationships between entities.
 This structured approach not only promotes seamless data exchange but also facilitates interoperability and scalability across diverse research initiatives.

+## Spreadsheet Version

+The latest iteration of the model in spreadsheet format is captured in [this Google Sheet](https://docs.google.com/spreadsheets/d/12GN9b1W_00diInhjS-dIC1dDGj3UMBJqnpqHhCWeVZs/).

 ## Getting Started

 To work with the INCLUDE Model, follow these steps: